Liouville results for supersolutions of fractional $p$-Laplacian equations with gradient nonlinearities

 \begin{rem} For $N\leq sp$, it is known from \cite[Theorem~1.2]{DPQ25} that any nonnegative viscosity solution to $(-\Delta_p)^s u\geq 0$ in $\Rn$ is constant. \end{rem}

 \begin{rem} The case $m=0$ which corresponds to supersolutions of $p$-fractional Lane-Emden equation, Theorem~\ref{gradnon} has been very recently proved by Del Pezzo and Quaas \cite[Theorem 1.3]{DPQ25}.
 The proof of \cite{DPQ25} relies on a technique based on maximum principle, originally introduced in \cite{CL00}.
-But, for $t>0$, the method of \cite{DPQ25} can not be applied to our model due to the presence of gradient nonlinearity.
+But, for $t>0$, the method of \cite{DPQ25} cannot be applied to our model due to the presence of gradient nonlinearity.
 In this article, we overcome this obstacle by developing a new, self-contained approach centered on an iterative argument (see Lemma~\ref{L1.3}). \end{rem}

 Liouville property for the differential operators are widely studied not only because of its applications in regularity theory and blow-up analysis, but also due to its intrinsic theoretical interest.
 For $s=1$, there are quite a few works dealing with Liouville results for inequalities of type \eqref{E1.1A}.
 See, for instance, \cite{ACQ,BBF25,BGV19,BPGQ16,CM97,CHZ22,F09,MP01,MP99}.
 It is interesting to observe that these problems belong to the class of Liouville-type results asserting that bounded-above subharmonic functions must be constant.
 This class of Liouville theorems has been investigated in a much broader context and established using a variety of methods, Hadamard three circle theorem in \cite{PW-book}, Caccioppoli estimates in \cite{Moon}, stochastically incompleteness property in \cite{Gri99}, and the divergence theorem in \cite{RS01} (see also \cite{PRS08} for several associated equivalence relations).